-We recognized total share-based compensation expense of \$1.4 million, \$1.3 million and \$1.1 million in fiscal 2024, 2023 and 2022, respectively.
-These amounts have been included in the consolidated statements of comprehensive income within SG&A expenses.
-At June 30, 2024, \$1.5 million of total unrecognized compensation expense related to non-vested equity awards is expected to be recognized over a weighted average period of 1.6 years.
-There was no share-based compensation capitalized at June 30, 2024 and 2023.
+At June 30, 2025, \$1.5 million of total unrecognized compensation expense related to non-vested stock-based awards is expected to be recognized over a weighted average period of 1.7 years.
+There was no stock-based compensation capitalized at June 30, 2025 and 2024.